eazow/hexo/source/_posts/commencement.md

 <p align="right"><b>Steve Jobs</b></p>

-I am honored to be with you today at your commencement from one of the finest universities in the world.Truth be told, I never graduated from college, and this is the closest I've ever gotten to a college graduation.
+I am honored to be with you today at your commencement from one of the finest universities in the world.
+Truth be told, I never graduated from college, and this is the closest I've ever gotten to a college graduation.
 Today I want to tell you three stories from my life.
 That's it.
 No big deal.
 Just three stories.

 #### The first story is about connecting the dots.

 I dropped out of Reed College after the first 6 months, but then stayed around as a drop-in for another 18 months or so before I really quit.
 So why did I drop out?